kajott/CompoKit/README.md

 - Sahli
   - a little script `_run.cmd` is put into the Sahli directory that launches Sahli in Chrome
   - a [manual](Sahli-HOWTO.md) is provided
+- typr
+  - a `_run.cmd` script is put into the typr directory that launches typr in Chrome
 - SumatraPDF
   - English language (regardless of system locale)
   - page layout set to "single page, don't save for every document"